We are a growing team with diverse experience, united by a shared passion

 The team have all worked in and with authorities that have adopted The Three Conversations® and therefore bring a wealth of experience not just of what works, but of the challenges, frustrations and barriers encountered along the way – and most importantly how to overcome them to make a real difference to the people and families who just want to get on with living their lives in the best possible way.

-Sam trained and practised as a social worker, and has worked across social and care in a variety of management positions for 20 years.
+Sam trained and practised as a social worker, and has worked across social care and health settings in a variety of management positions for 20 years.
 Getting really excited by the possibilities of personalisation, Sam branched out and set up Partners4Change – dedicated to supporting organisations to make the most of their capacity and resourses to give people real choice and control.

-Matt spent 15 years working in adult social care in a North West authority before joining Partners4Change in 2015.
-Matt enjoys helping organisations reap the rewards when they adopt the new approaches and new ways of thinking associated with The Three Conversations®.
+Matt spent all of his career working in and around adult social care in a North West authority before joining Partners4Change in 2015.
+Matt has supported many teams and workers co-design their new ways of thinking, using The Three Conversations®, and enjoys helping them reflect constantly about the impact they are making to people’s lives and their professional (as well as organisation) goals.
 He’s always keen to join the coal face and support the social care staff who are the true innovators.